igorkulman/coding-journal/content/post/2018-02-07-architecting-ios-apps-coordinators.md

 When switching from Windows Phone development to iOS I had about 3 months to learn iOS and Swift before starting the work on an actual iOS application.
 I had a chance to build the application from scratch with a colleague so I wanted the application to be really well written and architected.

-I started to look at some iOS tutorials and other peoples iOS code and I found stuff that I really disliked.
+I started to look at some iOS tutorials and other peoples' iOS code.
+Learning and using Swift was easy (read more about [my Swift experience in a separate blog post](/my-experience-with-swift-after-9-months)) but when reading about using the iOS SDK and especially application architecture I found stuff that I really disliked.

 There were three big things in particular that I disliked, that I want to show you together with solutions I found.
 This first post deals with navigation.

 ### The problem